The Scottish Play: Historical mishaps

-English actor Harold Norman was mortally wounded in a sword fight during a performance of Macbeth at London’s Repertory Theatre on 30 January 1947.
-He died in hospital 3 weeks later.
+English actor Harold Norman, playing Macbeth, was mortally wounded in a sword fight during a performance of Macbeth at Oldham's Colosseum Theatre on 30 January 1947.
+He died in hospital three weeks later.

-On 2 December 1964 a fire burned down the D. Maria II National Theater in Lisbon, Portugal.
+On 2 December 1964, a fire burned down the D. Maria II National Theatre in Lisbon, Portugal.
 At the time, the play being shown was Macbeth.

 In 1980, a production of Macbeth at The Old Vic starring Peter O'Toole, often referred to as Macdeath, was performed.
-It was reviewed so badly that the theatre company disbanded shortly after the play.
+It was reviewed so badly that the Prospect Theatre Company disbanded shortly after the play.

-Mishaps on the set of his film Opera led director Dario Argento to believe that the film had been affected by the Macbeth curse; the opera being performed within the film is Verdi's Macbeth.
+Mishaps on the set of his film Opera led director Dario Argento to believe that the film had been affected by the Macbeth curse; the opera being performed within the film is Giuseppe Verdi's Macbeth.

-In 1988, Bulgarian singer, coach and translator Bantcho Bantchevsky committed suicide during a nationally broadcast matinee of Giuseppe Verdi's opera Macbeth.
-He propelled himself backwards from a balcony railing at New York's Metropolitan Opera House, Lincoln Square.
+In 1988, Bulgarian singer, coach, and translator Bantcho Bantchevsky committed suicide while attending a nationally broadcast matinee of Verdi's Macbeth.
+He propelled himself backward from a balcony railing at New York's Metropolitan Opera House, Lincoln Square.

 Ari Aster, writer and director of Hereditary, said that during filming, "Alex Wolff told me not to say the name of William Shakespeare's Scottish play out loud because of some superstitious theater legend.
 I smugly announced the name, and then one of our lights burst during the shooting of the following scene."

 At the 94th Academy Awards, Chris Rock congratulated Denzel Washington on his performance in The Tragedy of Macbeth, saying the name of the Scottish play aloud in the Dolby Theatre.
 Moments later, Rock was slapped by Will Smith after making a joke about Smith's wife, Jada Pinkett Smith.
 Viewers, including playwright Lynn Nottage, quickly took to social media to joke that Rock had suffered the curse of the Scottish play.